-In August 2015, DAFF published a notice relaxing the restrictions of the fruit juice and drink regulations, as the regulation were deemed restrictive to the creativity of containers containing the classes of fruit drink and fruit flavored drinks, as well as to assist industry and inspectors with the interpretation and enforcement of the regulation.
+In August 2015, DAFF published a notice relaxing the restrictions of the fruit juice and drink regulations, as industry and government deemed the regulation to be restrictive to the creativity of containers containing the classes of fruit drink and fruit flavored drinks, as well as to assist industry and inspectors with the interpretation and enforcement of the regulation.
 The published regulation can be found on the following link: Download amendment.